nhm-usgs/prms/projects/README.txt

    illustrates running PRMS with a time-series of water-use input to the water_use_read module that is described in Regan and LaFontaine (2017).

-6. glacier_models: Two models are provided for illustrative purposes of the glacier dynamics simulation method (in Van Beusekom and Viger, 2015)and for educational purposes only.
+6. Tazlina: A model of the Tazlina Basin in Alaske is provided for illustrative and educational purposes only.
+The glacier dynamics simulation method  is described in Van Beusekom and Viger (2015).

 7. sagehen_restart: This is the sagehen model described in sample problem 1 to demonstrate the use of the restart option with 16 simulations.
+The restart option is decribe in Regan and LaFontaine (2017) and Regan and others (2015).
 The first simulation runs the entire simulation period from October 1, 1980, through January 30, 1984.
 This simulation provides results for the entire simulation period.
 PRMS is then run 15 additional times to reproduce the restart simulations.
 The first of these simulations is the 'hindcast' simulation, which runs from October 1, 1980, through September 1, 1983.
 Note that for this run, the simulation 'end_time' has been reset to '1983,9,1,0,0,0' in the batch file; several other input control parameters also are reset on the command lines in prms.bat for this and each of the subsequent runs.

 References: